Posted on behalf of Henness & Haight on Dec 31, 2014 in Car Accident News

 Distracted driving is a large factor in causing serious auto accidents that result in severe injury or death.
-If you or someone you love has been injured by a distracted driver, do not hesitate to contact Heness & Haight's committed Las Vegas auto accident attorneys for qualifed legal help.
+If you or someone you love has been injured by a distracted driver, do not hesitate to contact a Las Vegas auto accident attorney at Heness & Haight for qualifed legal help.

 The study classifies distracted driving into three types: manual, which involves taking a driver's hands off the wheel of the vehicle; visual, where a driver takes their eyes off the road; and cognitive, where a driver is not concentrating on the task at hand.
 Texting while driving causes all of these at one time.
 Almost two-thirds of U.S. drivers ages 18 to 64 say they have used a cellphone or texted while driving in the last 30 days.
 The CDC study revealed that the U.S. has a higher usage of cellphones, including texting while driving, than any of the seven most connected countries in Europe.

-The CDC says teenagers are more likely to read emails or send texts while driving and are also more likely to ride with an intoxicated driver or drive drunk themselves, increasing the risk of fatal car accidents.
+The CDC says teenagers are more likely to read emails or send texts while driving and are also more likely to ride with an intoxicated driver or drive drunk themselves, increasing the risk of fatal accidents and car accidents with severe injuries.
 Teenage drivers are also the demographic most likely to be involved in fatal car crashes, mainly due to inexperience coupled with distraction behind the wheel.
 Nevada has made using mobile devices while driving a primary offense.
 This means drivers can be stopped for talking on a cellphone even if no other violation is noted, carrying a first-offense fine of $50.

 Source: Centers for Disease Control and Prevention, "Distracted Driving", December 28, 2014